ykhwong/neo4j-to-agensgraph/README.md

 Please note that the existing graph repository named TEMP will be removed and initialized.
 You can freely change the graph name above.

+### FOR THE BIG DATA SET

-7. If it takes too long time for the dump, then you can use this command during the export.
+1. If it takes too long time for the dump, then you can use this command during the export.
 Don't forget to use "--use-dump" option.
 ```sh
   $ cd /path/to/neo4j-community-3.4.5
   $ echo dump>dump.txt